-Here’s six spots (with maps included!) to help you plan for an amazing Fourth of July.
+Here are six spots (with maps included) to help you plan for an amazing Fourth of July.

-Why it’s awesome: Grab a drink or dinner at one of the two best seafood restaurants on Hilton Head and sit back and relax as fireworks light up the sky over the water.
-Don’t miss the live music with Andrew Velez Band from 7 to 10 p.m.
+Why it’s awesome: Grab a drink or dinner at one of the top seafood restaurants (Skull Creek Boathouse, Skull Creek Dockside and Hudson’s) on Hilton Head and sit back and relax as fireworks light up the sky over the waterway.

-You might be able to see: Shelter Cove’s display to the south and Parris Island’s display to the north.
+You might be able to see: Shelter Cove’s display to the south and Port Royal and Parris Island’s displays to the north.

 Details: Be sure to park at Hudson’s or the Skull Creek parking lot a few hours before the event.